One No, Many Yeses

-’It’s as if Alex Garland has taken Naomi Klein on holiday – part visionary, part historian, [Kingsnorth’s] voice is accessible, impassioned and persuasive.’ – Esquire
+‘As if Alex Garland has taken Naomi Klein on holiday … part visionary, part historian, [Kingsnorth’s] voice is accessible, impassioned and persuasive.’
+Esquire

-One No, Many Yeses was written at the height of the first wave of uprisings against ‘globalisation’ – the ongoing process by which the needs and wants of culture and nature are subjugated to the needs and wants of business.
-It was written in 2000 and 2001, when Naomi Klein’s No Logo was the talk of the town, the Zapatista uprising in Mexico was a still making waves, and every summit meeting held by major governments was met by legions of angry protesters, determined to reject the money-uber-alles culture of capitalism, insisting instead that ‘another world is possible.’
+One No, Many Yeses was written at the height of the first wave of uprisings against ‘globalisation’ – in 2000 and 2001, when Naomi Klein’s No Logo was the talk of the town, the Zapatista uprising in Mexico was a still making waves, and every summit meeting held by major governments was met by legions of angry protesters, determined to reject the money-uber-alles culture of capitalism, insisting instead that ‘another world is possible.’

 I spent nine months travelling the globe, investigating the roots and the politics of this growing global movement.
 I spent time in rebel Zapatista villages in Mexico, visited anarchists in the USA, got tear-gassed at the Genoa G8 protests in Italy, infiltrated the world’s biggest gold mine in West Papua, lived with landless squatters in Brazil and then came back home to write about where it all connected up and where it might lead